michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-12-conclusion.md

 **Risk:** Minimal
 **Learning:** High

----
+,

 ### Option 2: Student Demonstration (Next Class)
 - In your next lecture, project a live AI conversation on screen
 - Show students how AI can help them practice skills
 - Answer their questions
-- Don't assign anything—just plant the seed
+- Don't assign anything,just plant the seed

 **Time investment:** 15 minutes in class
 **Risk:** None (optional for students)
 **Learning:** Medium

----
+,

 ### Option 3: Low-Stakes Practice Exercise (This Semester)
 - Add one optional AI practice activity to an existing assignment